shadow578/Yodel/CONTRIBUTING.md

 When creating a fork, remember to:

-- Avoid confusion with the main app and conflicts by:
+- Avoid confusion with the main app by:
   - Changing the app name (strings/app_name)
   - Changing the app icon
+- Avoid installation conflicts by:
   - Change the 'applicationId' in build.gradle

 # Code Style Guidelines

 These are the guidelines you should follow when contributing code to Yodel.<br>
 These Guidelines outline what I think are useful rules to create readable and manageable code, tho they are always open for discussion(i'm not a professional developer after all, so what do i know :P)

-- Yodel uses the [Model View ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
-And you should too
+- Yodel uses the [Model View ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern
-- Please use Java (I'm not familiar with Kotlin (yet), and don't have the time to learn it because of University)
+- Use Kotlin as the main development language
+  - I'm new to kotlin, so if i'm doing something stupid (or could do it better), please let me know
+  - if you use a language concept that is not obvious, please leave a comment
 - Do not hardcode stuff (intent extras/actions, urls, ...), but use constants in the appropriate classes instead
-- Enums in PascalCase (yes, java convention is to use ALL_UPPERCASE, but that looks ridiculous)
+- Enums in PascalCase (convention seems to be ALL_UPPERCASE, but that looks ridiculous)
-- include javadoc comments for:
+- include kdoc comments for:
   - __all__ classes, interfaces and enums
   - __all__ public fields, methods and constants
   - _optionally_ private fields, methods and constants
   - comments should describe the class/field/method, but don't have to be too long
-- Use @Nullable / @NonNull annotations on:
-  - __all__ parameters and return values of public methods
-  - _optionally_ private methods
-- Use Lambda expressions where java allows it
 - do __not__ ignore lint warnings
+- Try to include tests for your contribution (where applicable)
+  - Yodel uses [Kotest](https://kotest.io/) with JUnit for unit and instrumented tests